Sone Tablets is a brand of medicine containing the active ingredient prednisone.

 What is SONE

-The name of your medicine is SONE and is available in tablets of two different strengths of 5 mg and 25 mg tablets.
+The name of your medicine is SONE and is available in 5 mg and 25 mg tablet strengths.

 The active ingredient is called prednisone.